civisanalytics/civis-python/README.rst

 API Keys
 --------

-Usage of ``civis-python`` requires a valid Civis API key, which can be created by following the instructions
+Usage of ``civis-python`` requires a valid Civis Platform API key, which can be created by following the instructions
 `here <https://civis.zendesk.com/hc/en-us/articles/216341583-Generating-an-API-Key>`_.
 API keys have a set expiration date and new keys will need to be created at least every 30 days. ``civis-python`` will look for a ``CIVIS_API_KEY``